Breakfast, lunch, and dinner are important – but do your flocks need a daily snack, too?

 Some feeds have calcium added in, but these aren’t always as effective as you might think.

-You can add occasional treats to your hens’ diets to make up for this deficiency.
+You can add occasional treats to your hens’ diets to compensate for this deficiency.

 Black soldier fly larvae are great snacks for this purpose, as they have a three to one calcium to phosphorus ratio.